MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 ## Summary

-This article summarizes the main CI/CD scenarios for a team who wants to build an automated CI/CD process in Fabric.
-While we outline four options, the real-life constraints and solution architecture might lend themselves to hybrid scenarios, or completely different ones.
+This article summarizes the main CI/CD options for a team who wants to build an automated CI/CD process in Fabric.
+While we outline four options, the real-life constraints and solution architecture might lend themselves to hybrid options, or completely different ones.
 You can use this article to guide you through different options and how to build them, but you're not forced to choose only one of the options.

+Some scenarios or specific items might have [limitations in place](./understand-the-deployment-process.md#considerations-and-limitations) that can keep you from adopting any of these scenarios.

 The same goes for tooling.
 While we mention different tools here, you might choose other tools that can provide same level of functionality.
 Consider that Fabric has better integration with some tools, so choosing others result in more limitations that need different workarounds.

 ## Related content